HR-CMGT/PRG06-vue-workshop/presentation/loading.md

 ## Loading data

-ES6 introduced the `window.fetch` method to load external data.
-We will use the new `async await` syntax to call our fetch method.
-The `created` method is automatically called when the component is added to the DOM.
+ES6 introduced the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) method to load external data.
+The fetch method returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+A Promise is an object that allows code to be executed when the function has actually returned anything.
+We do that by calling `then()` on the Promise object.

+In the `getStarWarsData` function we use the new `async await` syntax to return a Promise to the `created` method.
 ```
 export default class App extends Vue {
     films: Film[] = []
     created(){
+        let prom:Promise<any> = this.getStarWarsData()
-        this.getStarWarsData().then(data => {
+        prom.then(data => {
-            console.log("loaded data")
             this.films = data
         })
     }
     async getStarWarsData() {